leafsphp/new-docs/leaf/v/2.4/http/session.md

 $phpSession = $session->decode($sessionString);
 ```

-## Error Handling <sup class="new-tag-1">New in v2.4 beta</sup>
+## Error Handling <sup class="new-tag-1">New in v2.4</sup>

-In previous versions of Leaf, sessions would always throw errors directly which made them not very suitable for web app development, however, v2.4 beta fixes that problem.
+In previous versions of Leaf, sessions would always throw errors directly which made them not very suitable for web app development, however, v2.4 fixes that problem.
 If any of the above methods fail an operation, `false` is returned and an error is left in the `Leaf\Http\Session` local state.
 This error or errors can be returned by calling the `errors` method.

 ```php
 $user = $session->get("user");